How AI Agents Differ from Traditional Software

 - The 'trust the registry' rule is exactly what SP1 exploits.

-- Any basic guardrail — input validation on new vendor entries, URL allow-listing, a human approval step before the AI surfaces links — would have stopped this.
+- Any basic guardrail would have stopped this: input validation on new vendor entries, URL allow-listing, or a human approval step before the AI surfaces links.

 - Confirm portal links through a separate channel before the AI uses them in action items.